JanSellner/ImageSequenceAnimation/Readme.md

 ## Limitations
 There are basically two limitations with the precomputed approach used by this library:
 * You can only show values to the user which you have precomputed.
 This means e.g. that the user cannot enter arbitrary values for `a` in the above example.
 What is more, some control elements like a text input field is probably not very useful because there is no way that you can precompute every possible user input in an efficient way.
-* As more images you precompute, as larger gets the zip file.
+* As more images you precompute, as larger gets the zip archive.
 This is only useful to some extent as you usually don't want that your users have to load huge files on every visit of your page.
 This can get especially problematic when you have many parameters as you need to precompute every possible parameter combination.
 Note: there is an `animation.loadFromZipLazy();` method to load the data only upon request (user interaction) to mitigate this problem a bit.

 Besides these limitations, the approach is still useful for many smaller animations.
 Very often it is sufficient to let the user select parameters from a range of predefined values to make a point clear.